civctp2/civctp2/README.md

 You will probably need GCC 5.x or later to build.
 The code doesn't seem to build on GCC 4.8.

-You will need SDL 2.0, SDL_Mixer 2.0, SDL_Image 2.0 and the GTK 2.0 libraries.
+You will need SDL 2.0, SDL_Mixer 2.0, SDL_Image 2.0.
 To be able to play movies you also need ffmpeg libraries (some).
 You will also need `byacc`
-On debian and friends, use `sudo apt install libsdl2-dev libsdl2-mixer-dev libsdl2-image-dev libtiff-dev libavcodec-dev libavformat-dev libswscale-dev byacc gtk2.0-dev flex` to install them all.
+On debian and friends, use `sudo apt install libsdl2-dev libsdl2-mixer-dev libsdl2-image-dev libtiff-dev libavcodec-dev libavformat-dev libswscale-dev byacc flex` to install them all.

 The build itself is pretty classing and straight forward: